 Beyond these "classic" reasons for migration in the EU context, this study has contributed substance and nuance to our understanding of other motivations for intra-EU migration that have only recently started to receive scholarly attention.
 In particular, the research has highlighted the important role of lifestyle considerations and aspirations in determining not only the choice of destination, but also, in many cases, the decision to migrate.
 The study findings have, moreover, highlighted the need for careful analytic distinction between those who migrate for a preferred lifestyle, culture, or environment, and those who act on their sense of "wanderlust" - often picking countries which hold a particular appeal for them, but motivated fundamentally by the pursuit of "newness".
 The research findings have therefore helped to expand current understandings of lifestyle migration as primarily the privilege of Northern European retirees.
 Although "wanderlust" seems more common among young EUnationals, who have a particular relationship with mobility as a way of life or even moral imperative, interest in or preferences for other cultures, lifestyles, and environments can be the determining motivation for intra-EU migrants across age groups, and among both the low and high skilled, EU- and non-EU born.
 Accordingly, different countries (or cities) hold different appeals for different kinds of lifestyle migrants, who may, moreover, migrate in different geographical directions for different kinds of lifestyles and experiences at different stages of their lives.
 Lifestyle migration may also be undertaken in response to prior mobility decisions, where the migrant has failed to enjoy, adapt to, or integrate sufficiently into the country of destination.
-This is not to say that traditional "retirement migration" or "sunset migration" is not relevant to our understanding of lifestyle migration within the EU indeed, this study has suggested that third-country nationals who have settled in the EU may follow Britsish and Germans citizens in seeking a more pleasurable retirement in Southern European countries.
+This is not to say that traditional "retirement migration" or "sunset migration" is not relevant to our understanding of lifestyle migration within the EU - indeed, this study has suggested that third-country nationals who have settled in the EU may follow British and Germans citizens in seeking a more pleasurable retirement in Southern European countries.

-As regards the "welfare magnet hypothesis", the study is limited by the small proportion of low-skilled migrants who participated in the research, but both the qualitative and quantitative data collected add weight to the existing evidence in showing that access to social security or healthcare services is not a primary motivation for intra-EU migration.
-However, policymakers may be interested to note that the relative advantages and disadvantages of different social policies and social security systems did factor into the decision-making of the highly-skilled and already mobile, whose international work opportunities afforded them the luxury of being able to more carefully choose between different potential destination countries.
+As regards the "welfare magnet hypothesis", the study is limited by the small proportion of low-skilled intra-EU migrants who participated in the research, but both the qualitative and quantitative data collected add weight to the existing evidence in showing that access to social security or healthcare services is not a primary motivation for intra-EU migration.
+However, it was observed that more favourable welfare entitlements for asylum seekers in Germany were the main reason for the intra-EU onward migration of some refugees from third countries.
+It is important to note, however, that the onward migration of these asylum seekers was fuelled by not being able to create a sustainable livelihood in the first EU country in which they sought asylum.
+Policymakers may also be interested to note that the relative advantages and disadvantages of different social policies and social security systems did factor into the decision-making of the highly-skilled and already mobile, whose international work opportunities afforded them the luxury of being able to more carefully choose between different potential destination countries.
 Social security and the quality of public services such as healthcare were also described as important determinants of the actual or future return movements of migrants from Sweden and Germany, who were aware that they were unlikely to find similar standards of welfare and support in other countries.